 Each month, the company would accrue interest of approximately $666.67.
 Each quarter, the company pays $2,000 in interest, while the principal remains unchanged until maturity.
 This example illustrates the importance of meticulous record-keeping in managing notes payables journal entries.

-Calculating Monthly Interest Accrual
+Calculating Monthly Interest Expense Accrual

 Calculating monthly interest accrual is essential for businesses managing interest bearing notes.
 Accurate accrual ensures that financial statements reflect the true interest expense incurred over the accounting period.
+Knowing how to calculate notes payable, including using formulas and tools like loan and amortization calculators, is crucial for accurate financial reporting.

 To calculate the monthly interest, multiply the principal amount by the annual interest rate and then divide by twelve.
 For example, with a principal of $100,000 and an 8% annual interest rate: